-Trains, boats and planes: How Kim Jong Un travels abroad
+Boats, planes and armoured train: How Kim Jong Un travels abroad

 His convoy at the summit was also reported to feature a private toilet car, used by the leader to answer the call of nature while travelling.

-This was also mentioned in a 2015 report by Seoul-based website DailyNK, which said that a customised bathroom is built into one of the cars of Kim's convoy of armoured vehicles.
+This was also mentioned in a 2015 report by Seoul-based website DailyNK, which said that a customised bathroom is built into one of the cars of Mr Kim's convoy of armoured vehicles.

 Mystery yacht

-State media in North Korea has shown Mr Kim riding variously on boats, a submarine, buses and even a ski lift.
+State media in North Korea have shown the leader riding on boats, a submarine, buses and even a ski lift.

 He is also rumoured to use other forms of transport, but these are yet to be seen in his excursions abroad.